-The 2011 Bonds maturing on or before August 1, 2021 are not subject to redemption prior to maturity.
-The 2011 Bonds maturing on or after August 1, 2022 may be redeemed prior to their respective maturities at the sole option of the Authority on or after August 1, 2021, in whole or in part at any time, as described more fully in "THE 2011 BONDS - Redemption Provisions."
+Bonds maturing on or before June 1, 2021, are not subject to redemption prior to maturity.
+The Bonds maturing on and after June 1, 2022, are subject to redemption prior to maturity at the option of the Treasury Board on or after June 1, 2021, in whole or in part at any time, at par plus interest accrued and unpaid to the redemption date.
+See "THE BONDS -Manner of Redemption."

-[MANDATORY REDEMPTION
+[MANDATORY SINKING FUND REDEMPTION

-Mandatory sinking fund redemption provisions will be included in the final Official Statement only if the successful bidder elects to combine, in accordance with the respective Notices of Sale, serial maturities into one or more term bonds.
-See "THE 2011 BONDS - Redemption Provisions."]
+Mandatory sinking fund redemption provisions will be included in the final Official Statement only if the successful bidder elects to combine, in accordance with the Notice of Sale, serial maturities into one or more term bonds.
+See "THE BONDS - Redemption Provisions - Mandatory Sinking Fund Redemption."]